-Company names must end with GmbH; we can conduct a company namecheck to clarify if your chosen name is available and your new company name can be reserved free of charge for 10 days.
+Company names must end with GmbH; we can conduct a company namecheck with the registry to clarify if your chosen name is available.
+The name can be reserved free of charge for 10 days.
 Certain words, such as ‘Austria’ are controlled and require permission from the Commercial Register to use.

 Only a single director is required with no restrictions on the directors nationality or residency.

 Only one shareholder is required and this may be the company director.
 Corporate shareholders are allowed.

 Minimum share capital for a GmbH is EUR 35,000.
 At least 50% of the share capital must be fully paid up before incorporation and a bank certificate confirming this status is required upon incorporation.

 It takes a maximum of two weeks to incorporate a GmbH company in Austria.

 Filing of annual financial statements is required for all Austrian companies, with the size of the company determining the level of detail required in these statements.
 Company turnover, assets and the number of employees together determine whether a company is ‘Small’, ‘Medium’ or ‘Large’; a statutory is required for medium or large companies.
 Annual returns are mandatory for all companies.